HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 Clearly defining your research question is the essential starting point.
 What do you want to find out from your microscopy experiment?

-For example, for our chemical example, the main aim could be: Does the chemical affect the number, size or shape of cell nuclei over time?
+For our chemical example, the main aim could be: Does the chemical affect the number, size or shape of cell nuclei over time?

 Then we could form more specific research questions e.g.

-- Does the addition of the chemical, result in an increase in the number of cell nuclei over ten hours?
+- Does the addition of the chemical result in an increase in the number of cell nuclei over ten hours?

-- Does the addition of the chemical, result in an increase in the average nucleus diameter over ten hours?
+- Does the addition of the chemical result in an increase in the average nucleus diameter over ten hours?

-- Does the addition of the chemical, result in an increase in the roundness of cell nuclei over ten hours?
+- Does the addition of the chemical result in an increase in the roundness of cell nuclei over ten hours?

 For the rest of the episode, we will stick to our very broad research aim of: